tdresser/learn_to_program/README.md

 Follow the instructions!

 This sets up cygwin (a bunch of tools which let you do linux'ish things) and atom.io (a decent text editor).

+Windows should have a "Cygwin Terminal" shortcut in the start menu.